 When it comes to a user knife handle, I go with Micarta.
 Other materials are available, but Micarta is bullet proof and the material gets almost tacky when wet.
 That’s what you’re looking for in a handle that will get bloody from field dressing big game, or slimy from cleaning fish.

 Micarta is also available in a variety of colors.
 Mine came in maroon.
 At some point, it will probably end up with my niece, a deer hunter, outdoorswoman and alumnus of Mississippi State University.
-Those Bulldog alums bleed maroon and white and I have a few deer hunting accouterments I’d love to gift her.
+Those Bulldog alums bleed maroon and white.

 Steel: This is my first experience with AEB-L Stainless @ 59-60 RC, and I’m liking it so far.
 Stainless is a good idea in wet, humid climates like Mississippi, where I hunt whitetail deer.
 The steel held an edge well last week, even after whittling a bunch of white oak stakes, and cutting several bamboo fishing poles.
 The knife sharpens easily.